- SAP has created misleading impressions regarding HANA’s growth.

 This is just about one of the silliest uses of HANA.
 CRM systems have very low requirements.
 Honestly, one can barely justify even using a CRM system versus a spreadsheet.
 Why would one need such fast read access for a CRM system?

 HANA for Big Data?

-So SAP has HANA to offer in the Big Data space, but HANA can’t possibly be a good use for Big Data because it is not for unstructured data and it is quite expensive, and it is priced per GB or TB.
+So SAP has HANA to offer in the Big Data space, but HANA can’t possibly be a good use for Big Data because it is not for unstructured data, and it is quite expensive, and it is priced per GB or TB.
 This topic is covered in the article The Secret to Not Talking About HANA Pricing.
-SAP’s argument is that HANA can be connected to Hadoop using Vora, but why would Hadoop need HANA?
-And is it really a Big Data database if it just connects to a real Big Data database that does all the heavy lifting?
+SAP argues that HANA can be connected to Hadoop using Vora, but why would Hadoop need HANA?
+And is it a Big Data database if it just connects to a real Big Data database that does all the heavy lifting?